Glucosamine for dogs has the same active ingredients as glucosamine for humans.

 If your dog starts acting differently or unwell, withdraw the glucosamine and speak to your vet.

-Even so, treat it like anything else that’s even potentially dangerous.
+Even though glucosamine is safe for dogs, treat it like anything else that’s even potentially dangerous.
 Keep the bottle or packet out of reach of your dog.

 The stiffness you interpret as osteoarthritis could be the start of a much more serious disease like tetanus.